Fate of entanglement in quadratic Markovian dissipative systems: Inhomogeneous initial states

 where $\Theta(k,t)$ is the same as in~\eqref{eq:neg_leading}.
 Despite its simplicity, an \emph{ab initio} derivation of~\eqref{eq:neg-aver} would be a daunting task.

-\textit{Numerical benchmarks.---} In Fig.~\ref{fig:numdata} (d-f) we discuss numerical results for several Lindblad dynamics with gain and loss dissipation.
-In (d) we consider dynamics in the tight-binding chain starting from the dimer state.
-The dashed and dotted curves are exact numerical data, and the continuous line is obtained by using $e_2(k,t)=\ln(T_1+T_2)$ and~\eqref{eq:T-1}~\eqref{eq:T-2} in~\eqref{eq:neg_leading}.
-We plot ${\cal E}/\ell$ versus $t/\ell$, considering the weakly-dissipative limit $\gamma_\pm\propto 1/\ell$.
-The agreement between the numerical data and the quasiparticle picture is perfect in the limit $\ell\to\infty$.
-The inset shows fits to $\sim a/\ell+b/\ell^2$ of the finite-size corrections.
-In Fig.~\ref{fig:numdata} (e) we focus on the quench $h_0=0.3\to h_1=3.1$ in the Kitaev chain.
-The agreement between the data and the analytic result (cf.~\eqref{eq:xy_neg}~\eqref{eq:neg_leading}) is excellent.
-Fig.~\ref{fig:numdata} (f) corroborates our conjecture (cf.~\eqref{eq:harmonic_neg} and~\eqref{eq:neg_leading}) for the mass quench in the harmonic chain.
-After the ``rise and fall'', the negativity exhibits the sudden death, which is correctly described by the theory.
 In Fig.~\ref{fig:ghd} we consider the tight-binding chain and the quench from the state obtained by joining the N\'eel state and the dimer state.
 The continuous line in Fig.~\ref{fig:ghd} is Eq.~\eqref{eq:neg-aver} with $e_2^{\scriptscriptstyle(L)}$ given by~\eqref{eq:neg_leading}.
-For $e_2^{\scriptscriptstyle(R)}$ we used the result of Ref.~\cite{alba2022logarithmic} (see also~\cite{supp}).
+For $e_2^{\scriptscriptstyle(R)}$ we used the result of Ref.~\cite{alba2022logarithmic}.
 The agreement with~\eqref{eq:neg-aver} is perfect in the weakly-dissipative hydrodynamic limit.